 4. 25-foot Body-on-Chassis Shuttle – these are used specifically for our ADA Paratransit service, so also ADA-accessible.

 5. FUTURE: 35-foot Gillig (Standard Public Transit-Style Bus) – ADA-accessible and operates on our regularly scheduled routes.
 Scheduled to arrive mid-2018

 Why does a bus take 18+ months to build?

-There are so few bus manufacturers and such a high demand for new transit busses.
-We are expecting to receive our first 2 brand-new Gillig busses sometime in mid-2018.
+There are so few bus manufacturers and such a high demand for new transit buses.
+We are expecting to receive our first 2 brand-new Gillig buses sometime in mid-2018.

 Tell me about Ride Hop and how to navigate using this mobile app?

 RideHop is really useful in planning your trip to the Resort and around the Fraser and Winter Park area.
 You can download the app at the Google Play or Apple Store.
 Once the app is downloaded, you input the ride code: “lift”.
 You can go out to your nearest bus stop and the routes that service that stops are listed on the physical sign itself.
 You can also visit www.theliftwp.com and view the map of the entire system and find your location on the map from there via the app, you can see the real-time location of buses in the system.